gobbez/ChessBot_Zoe/README.md

 # ChessBot_Zoe
-Lichess Bot for the purpose of studying both chess and Deep Learning.. and challenge the Ranking of Chess-Bots!
+High Performing - Lichess Bot powered by Stockfish 17 that can vary thinking time based on opponent Elo and position evaluation.

 <table>
   <tr>